ray-project/ray/doc/source/serve/monitoring.md

 ./promtail-darwin-amd64 -config.file=promtail-local-config.yaml
 ```

-As above, you may need to replace `./promtail-darwin-amd64` with the appropriate filename and path.
+Once again, you may need to replace `./promtail-darwin-amd64` with your Promtail executable.

-Run the following Python script to deploy a basic Serve deployment with a Serve deployment logger and make some requests:
+Run the following Python script to deploy a basic Serve deployment with a Serve deployment logger and to make some requests:

 ```{literalinclude} doc_code/monitoring/deployment_logger.py
 :start-after: __start__